Andrea Pizzitola

-Andrea Luigi René Pizzitola (born 19 June 1992) is a professional French racing driver.
+Andrea Luigi René Pizzitola (born 19 June 1992) is a French former professional racing driver.
 He is best known for winning the 2018 European Le Mans Series with G-Drive Racing.

 Career

 Karting

 Born in Montpellier, Pizzitola entered karting in 2008, racing in local championships.
 His best achievement was eighth place in the French KF2 Championship in 2011.

 Formula Renault

+Pizzitola made his LMP2 debut in 2016 for Algarve Pro Racing.

 In 2011, Pizzitola made his début in single-seaters, taking part in the French F4 Championship 1.6-litre category.
 He finished as runner-up to his future Eurocup rival Matthieu Vaxivière with seven podiums, including wins at Lédenon, Val de Vienne and Albi.

 Pizzitola moved to the 2-litre Formula Renault machinery in 2012, joining R-Ace GP in the Formula Renault Eurocup.
 He finished 21st with two-point-scoring finishes.
 He also had eleven starts in the Formula Renault 2.0 Northern European Cup with the same team, collecting podiums at Hockenheim, the Nürburgring and Assen.

+Pizzitola was ELMS champion in 2018 with G-Drive Racing, here pictured at Le Mans.

 Pizzitola stayed with R-Ace GP — rebranded as the ART Junior Team for 2013.
 He took his first Eurocup podium in the series finale at Barcelona, as well as another four-point-scoring positions.
 He also continued competing in Formula Renault 2.0 NEC, winning his first Formula Renault race at Hockenheim, improving to sixth in the standings.

 For the 2014 season, Pizzitola switched to Manor MP Motorsport.
 It helped him to secure his first Eurocup win at Alcañiz.
 He had another win at the Hungaroring, finally finishing the season in fourth place in the championship.
 As in previous years, he combined his Eurocup participations with the NEC series, winning a race at the Nürburgring.